zumba/deadmanssnitch-php-sdk/README.md

 ```

 However, please note that guzzle clients are immutable, so you will be responsible
 for setting the base URI and auth parameters.
+Internally, `http_errors` is disabled
+in order to wrap and use our own exceptions.
+If you do not disable this, you will
+need to catch Guzzle exceptions instead of `Zumba\Deadmanssnitch\ResponseError`.